 |Home > Astronomy > William Herschel Telescope > History of William Herschel Telescope|

-History of the WHT
+Potted history of Herschel and the WHT

 Herschel was a musician, with no formal scientific training.
 He emigrated to Britain at the age of 19 in 1757, and began serious astronomical work in Bath at the age of 35, with the enthusiastic help of his sister Caroline.
 He couldn't afford the refracting telescopes used then by professonals, so taught himself to grind mirrors.
 He was a skilled and much-admired builder of telescopes, the largest being a 1.2-m reflector completed in the 1770s.
 He pioneered the kind of fork mounting used for the WHT.

 Herschel is probably most famous for discovering the planet Uranus, the first new planet to be discovered since ancient times.
 He attempted to name the planet after George III, and this flattery earned him the title `King's Astronomer' (although he never became Astronomer Royal).
 In 1796 he discovered a correlation between sunspot number and the price of grain, and suggested that changes in solar irradiance might be affecting the climate.

 Herschel realised that some of the `nebulae' were enormous clouds of stars like our own galaxy.
 He published a number of papers on the evolution of the Universe from a hypothetical uniform initial state to one in which stars were clumped into galaxies.
 This evolution remains a central problem in cosmology (and one on which much WHT dark time is expended).